elementary-Inc/blog/_posts/2021/2021-04-01-elementary-os-6-odin-beta.md

 ### New & Updated Apps, Other User-facing Features

+While we'll save the full rundown of new features for the stable release blog post, we do have some new apps and features that we'd love beta tester feedback on.

 Mail has been completely rewritten; instead of relying on the custom Geary mail back-end, it now uses the system's Evolution Data Server which brings much wider mail server compatibility.
 Tasks is a new app that also talks to Evolution Data Server, enabling seeing and synchronizing your to-dos to various services.
+Currently, **setting an account up requires installing Evolution from AppCenter** and configuring it there; for the stable release this will be set up in Online Accounts settings, but that work is incomplete.

 Files has a rewritten sidebar and—after a lot of testing and user feedback—a new navigation mode: single-click to navigate within the app with a double click to open files in their default app.
-Camera has new settings for brightness, contrast, and mirroring as well as support for multiple connected cameras.
+Files has always been single-click to open, but this new hybrid approach strikes a balance between fast, consistent navigation while avoiding accidental opens of large files.

-We've also redesigned a few System Settings views: Desktop has gotten a lot of attention to the Appearance tab with the new dark style preferences, accent colors, and dyslexia-friendly text setting.
+We've also redesigned a few System Settings views, and welcome feedback about them: Desktop has gotten a lot of attention to the Appearance tab with the new dark style preferences, accent colors, and dyslexia-friendly text setting.
 The Hot Corners tab has also been renamed to Multitasking with the addition of toggles for moving windows to a new workspace when entering fullscreen or maximizing.
 New gestures preferences have been added to Mouse & Touchpad settings.
 Date & Time settings have been redesigned with an easier to use time zone selection and new controls for what to show in the Date & Time indicator on the Panel.
+The "About" view in System Settings has been renamed "System" and completely redesigned with the important addition displaying and updating device firmware.

+### Installer

+The [new installer for elementary OS](/meet-the-upcoming-installer) is finally here and brings much faster and more straightforward installs for both end users and OEMs.
+This is an area we would appreciate a lot of testing across different hardware and configurations, so if you are able to spare a non-primary machine for elementary OS testing, start by installing it!

 <div>
-{% assign post = site.posts | where:"slug", "hardware-improvements-coming-to-elementary-os" | first %}
+{% assign post = site.posts | where:"slug", "meet-the-upcoming-installer" | first %}
 {% include featured.html post=post %}
 </div>

-Thanks to our work with hardware manufacturers, elementary OS 6 is also gaining some new hardware-related features.
-The "About" view in System Settings has been renamed "System" and completely redesigned with the important addition displaying and updating device firmware.
-We've also redesigned the boot screen in elementary OS 6 to be much more minimalist and seamless while beautifully supporting features like disk encryption and firmware updates.
-The new installer for elementary OS is finally here and brings much faster and more straightforward installs for both end users and OEMs—and paired with the new Initial Setup, the first run experience of elementary OS 6 is the same whether you installed it yourself or got it preinstalled.

 ## Release Schedule